-Course Name Values of Tourism Semester, Year 1st semester Number of Credits 2 Credits Course level 2000 Course Number 027035 Instructor(s) (Institution) EDELHEIM Johan(大学院メディア・コミュニケ ーション研究院) Course Objectives This course gives you an opportunity to learn a determine the way all of us in society think about The objectives of this course are: • To introduce you to values and to tourism as fiel • To create opportunities for you to work construc • To experience and examine tourism as a phenom • To appreciate that knowledge is multi-modal, a understand society , and evaluate different matt lds of academic investigation. tively alone and with others. nenon that signifies modern s ers. society. understand society.
-These objectives will be achieved through the use of weekly definition tasks (in words and pictures), and a roleplay game that will run throughout the unit.
-You are also encouraged to improve your English communication skills through experiential learning: roleplaying, reading, writing, and talking English in class.
-Course Goals Tourism can best be understood as a multiscience.
+Course Name Values of Tourism Semester, Year 1st semester Number of Credits 2 Credits Course level 2000 Course Number 027035 Instructor(s) (Institution) EDELHEIM Johan(大学院メディア・コミュニケーション研究院) Course Objectives , , , , , , , , , , , , , , , , , , , Course Goals You are also encouraged to improve your English communication skills through experiential learning: roleplaying, reading, writing, and talking English in class.
+Tourism can best be understood as a multiscience.
 It is a rich field of human endeavours that can be studied from as many perspectives as society itself.
 In this course it is done by examining a multitude of different values in society, and how they make us think about tourism in different ways.
-By the end of this course you will be able to: Explain and illustrate a range of different values in society, in words and in visuals.
-Distinguish values that can lead to positive, but potentially also harmful actions through tourism.
-Evaluate when communities are better off by not allowing tourism developments to go ahead.
-Visualise how lived and aspirational values shape the ways tourism is used and understood in different societies.
+By the end of this course you will be able to: 1.
+Explain and illustrate a range of different values in society, in words and in visuals.
+2. Distinguish values that can lead to positive, but potentially also harmful actions through tourism.
+3. Evaluate when communities are better off by not allowing tourism developments to go ahead.
+4. Visualise how lived and aspirational values shape the ways tourism is used and understood in different societies.
 Regardless of the field of studies you aim to focus on in the remainder of your studies, you will benefit from learning how to examine society from different viewpoints.
 This course is based on an active learning pedagogy.
 You will throughout the course have an important role in creating the definitions and illustrations of key concepts that will be discussed in class - this will be done either in words or in pictures on the class 'discussion board' site.
-You will also be placed into groups that will be assigned different roles in an imaginary country, (e.g. Government, Farmers, Business community, International aid organisation, etc.) and will need to negotiate with other groups Course Schedule Week 1: Introduction: We will cover assessments, expectations, explain groups, and discuss a number of expressions and terms that will be used and defined throughout the course.
-Activities - Pros and cons of tourism Week 2; Whole Tourism Systems (WTS) Activities - Explaining and playing a first half of Roleplay Game 1 Week 3; Values, Value hierarchies and Value systems Activities - Playing the second half of Roleplay Game 1 Week 4; Economic values Activities - definitions and illustrations from discussion board Week 5: Ecological values Activities - definitions and illustrations from discussion board Week 6: Cultural values Activities - definitions and illustrations from discussion board + Playing the first half of Roleplay Game 2 Week 7; Social values
+You will also be placed into groups that will be assigned different roles in an imaginary country, (e.g. Government, Course Schedule Farmers, Business community, International aid organisation, etc.) and will need to negotiate with other groups to find suitable solutions to a common issue.
+Week 1: Introduction: We will cover assessments, expectations, explain groups, and discuss a number of expressions and terms that will be used and defined throughout the course.
+Activities - Pros and cons of tourism Week 2: Whole Tourism Systems (WTS) Activities - Explaining and playing a first half of Roleplay Game 1 Week 3: Values, Value hierarchies and Value systems Activities - Playing the second half of Roleplay Game 1 Week 4: Economic values Activities - definitions and illustrations from discussion board Week 5: Ecological values Activities - definitions and illustrations from discussion board Week 6: Cultural values Activities - definitions and illustrations from discussion board + Playing the first half of Roleplay Game 2 Week 7: Social values